7.3-magnitude earthquake hits coast off Japan's Fukushima prefecture - KTVZ

 By Emiko Jozuka, Mayumi Maruyama, Karen Smith and Brandon Miller, CNN

-A tsunami advisory was issued by Japanese officials Wednesday following a 7.3-magnitude earthquake that hit off the coast of Fukushima prefecture, where a 2011 quake caused a disaster at a nuclear power plant.
+A 7.3-magnitude earthquake hit eastern Japan on Wednesday, cutting power to millions of homes and leading to a tsunami advisory being issued around the Fukushima prefecture, where a 2011 quake caused a disaster at a nuclear power plant.

+Japanese Prime Minister Fumio Kishida later said “no abnormalities” had been detected at any of the country’s nuclear plants.
+A bullet train derailed near Fukushima as a result of the earthquake but no injuries were reported, he said at a press conference.

+Japan’s Meteorological Agency on Thursday urged the public to watch out for more seismic activity in the next few days.
+Masaki Nakamura, an official from the agency, urged people in affected areas to stay away from the coast and not to enter the sea until tsunami advisories had been lifted.
+He also urged people to remain vigilant over the risk of mudslides.

-The tsunami advisory was made for Fukushima and Miyagi prefectures in eastern Japan following the quake that had a preliminary epicenter depth of 60 kilometers (37 miles), according to the Japan Meteorological Agency.
+The quake had a preliminary epicenter depth of 60 kilometers (37 miles), and the tsunami advisory was made for Fukushima and Miyagi prefectures in eastern Japan, the agency said.

 The epicenter of Wednesday’s quake was 55 miles (89 kilometers) from that of the devastating 2011 quake that caused a tsunami with 30-foot waves that damaged several nuclear reactors in the area.
 More than 22,000 were killed or went missing in that disaster.
 Deaths were caused by the initial earthquake and tsunami and by post-disaster health conditions.